 A new higher education institute in Milton Keynes

-This is a chance to become a key partner in the creation of a university quarter in Milton Keynes, the UK’s fastest-growing city.
+This is a chance to create a University Quarter in Milton Keynes, the UK’s fastest-growing city.

-The project will provide education facilities, student accommodation, a conference centre, hotel and innovation hub, plus a living laboratory that showcases emerging technologies for smart urban living.
+This will include education facilities, an innovation hub and entrepreneurship centre, student accommodation, laboratory and business spaces, a conference centre and hotel, and a living laboratory showcasing emerging technologies for smart urban living.

 Capital investment - real estate

 (Greener buildings, Real estate, Residential, Retail, Leisure & creative, Science & innovation)